Criminal Lawyer, Toronto, Ontario

 You do not have to be caught driving to be charged with Over 80 or Impaired.
 It's enough if you're in "care or control."
 You are presumed to be in care or control if police find you sitting in the driver's seat.

 However, you may rebut the presumption if your intention on entering the driver's seat was not to drive (e.g., to sleep).
-If you rebut the presumption, you might still be found guilty if the Crown can show that you performed some act or acts involving the vehicle or its fittings, or conduct associated with the vehicle, that involve the risk of putting it in motion or some other danger arising from the vehicle.
+If you rebut the presumption, you might still be found guilty if the Crown can show that you performed some act or acts involving the vehicle or its fittings, or conduct associated with the vehicle, that involve the risk of putting it in motion or some other danger to persons or property arising from the vehicle.

 Beware: you may be found in care or control even if you are outside your vehicle.